-- The degree to which the proposed project, including proposed cost share, optimizes the use of available EERE funding to achieve programmatic objectives; - The level of industry involvement and demonstrated ability to commercialize energy or related technologies; - The technical, market, organizational and environmental risks associated with the project; - Whether the proposed project is likely to lead to increased employment and manufacturing in the United States;

-- Whether the project will accelerate transformational technological advances in areas that industry by itself is not likely to undertake because of technical and financial uncertainty; and - The degree to which the proposed project directly addresses EERE's statutory mission and strategic goals. - The degree to which projects collectively represent diverse types and sizes of applicant organizations, while not being detrimental to the overall objectives of the program. - The degree to which projects represent a diversity of technology concepts and applications, as well as technical approaches, while not being detrimental to the overall objectives of the program.
+- The degree to which the proposed project, including proposed cost shares, optimizes the use of available EERE funding to achieve programmatic objectives; - The level of industry involvement and demonstrated ability to commercialize energy or related technologies; - Technical, market, organizational, and environmental risks associated with the project; - Whether the proposed project is likely to lead to increased employment and manufacturing in the United States; - Whether the proposed project will accelerate transformational technological advances in areas that industry by itself is not likely to undertake because of technical and financial uncertainty; - The degree to which the proposed project directly addresses EERE's statutory mission and strategic goals; and - Whether the proposed project will enhance vs. duplicate/overlap with other EERE funded work.